simplkian/ScanSo-u-have-an-boyyyyyy/replit.md

 ## External Dependencies

 ### Database
-- **PostgreSQL**: Primary data store via Supabase or Replit built-in PostgreSQL
+- **PostgreSQL**: Supabase PostgreSQL is the ONLY active database for this application
 - **Drizzle ORM**: Type-safe database access with schema in `shared/schema.ts`
 - **Drizzle Kit**: Database migrations stored in `migrations/` directory
+- **Connection**: Backend connects via `DATABASE_URL` environment variable with SSL enabled
+- **Architecture**: Expo app NEVER connects directly to database - all access goes through Express API

-### Supabase Configuration (Optional)
+### Supabase Configuration
-The app supports Supabase as a PostgreSQL database provider.
-To use Supabase:
+The backend uses Supabase as its PostgreSQL database provider:

 1. **Create a Supabase project** at https://supabase.com
 2. **Get your connection string** from Supabase Dashboard → Settings → Database → Connection String (use "URI" format)